-Bruce Harris grew up in San Diego, California and attended San Diego State University.
-He earned his Ph.D. in Instructional Science from Brigham Young University.
-Since 1983 he has worked as an instructional designer for many companies.
-He established an instructional design-based company in 1999 and has worked with clients such as Motorola, Sullivan University, Illinois State Museum, K-12 school districts, etc. For 24 years he was a professor of Instructional Design and Technology at Western Illinois University and also served as an acting department chair.
-While at Western Illinois University, he developed and taught 19 different courses and used various classroom and distance learning technologies, such as videoconferencing, interactive two-way video and two-way audio, satellite television, audio teleconference, online learning, etc. He has been teaching online courses since 1994 and primarily uses a flipped classroom approach for his face-to-face and blended classes.
-He has published over 20 academic publications and has presented over 125 papers at professional conferences on such topics as self-regulated learning, effective online learning programs and strategies, evaluating quality online teaching, integrating effective electronic classrooms, etc. He has worked with many faculty members both individually and collectively in faculty development initiatives and programs.
+Bruce Harris is originally from San Diego, California.
+He earned his Ph.D. in Instructional Science from Brigham Young University in Provo, Utah.
+Since 1983 he has worked as an instructional designer for many companies and organizations.
+He established an instructional design-based company in 1999 and has worked with clients such as Motorola, Sullivan University, Illinois State Museum, K-12 school districts, etc. For 24 years he was a professor of Instructional Design and Technology at Western Illinois University (WIU) and also served as an interim department chair.
+While at WIU, he developed and taught 20 different courses and used various classroom and distance learning technologies, such as videoconferencing, interactive two-way video and two-way audio, satellite television, audio teleconference, online learning, etc. He has been teaching online courses since 1994 and primarily uses a flipped classroom approach for his face-to-face and blended classes.
+He has published over 20 academic publications and has presented over 135 papers at professional conferences on such topics as self-regulated learning, effective online learning programs and strategies, evaluating quality online teaching, integrating effective electronic classrooms, etc. He has worked with many faculty members both individually and collectively in faculty development initiatives and programs.
+He loves to be an early adopter of new learning technologies and has led many initiatives focused on effective, efficient, and engaging learning.
 He and his wife, Laurie, are the parents of three children.
 He is excited to be living in St. George and working with the Center for Teaching & Learning at Dixie State University.